facebookresearch/hydra/CONTRIBUTING.md

 ## Pull Requests
 We welcome your pull requests.

-1. Fork the repo and create your feature branch from `master`.
+1. Fork the repo and create your feature branch from `main`.
 2. If you've added code add suitable tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite and lint pass.